chrispy67/cgen2gmx/README.md

 This is a commandline tool written in Python that makes the process of parameterizing multiple small molecules in one CHARMM forcefield directory much easier.
 This is meant to work with raw output files from CgenFF and existing `ffbonded.itp` files from CHARMM forcefield direcotries.
 When generating and storing forcefield parameters for several small molecules, duplicate entries of parameterized interactions can cause issues with molecular dynamics production runs.
 This tool reads raw outputs from [CGenFF](https://cgenff.com/) and existing forcefield files, searches for redundant (duplicate) entries  --bonds, angles, dihedrals, and improper dihedrals-- converts from kcal to kJ when needed, and formats unique entries to be directly copy/pasted into an existing forcefield file.

+# Installation

+There is a pip package installable via `pip install cgen2gmx` that will enable the use of the package anywhere by using `cgen2gmx` anywhere in the CLI.

+If you wish to make changes to the source code for your specific use case, cloning or branching the repo is reccomended.

 # Flags and Inputs
  #### `--cgen`: **Path to raw output from CGenFF output file to be read and parsed**
  #### `--itp`: **Path to existing `ffbonded.itp` to be read and parsed.**